Piano Trio, Op. 28 (Ries): Structure

 Hagels points out in his liner notes that, while using the instrumentation and key of Beethoven's Op.
 11 Trio, the structure of Ries's Op.
-28 Trio makes use of a four movement plan similar to the older composers Op.1 Piano Trios or the Op.
+28 Trio makes use of a four-movement plan similar to the older composer's Op.
+1 Piano Trios or the Op.
 9 String Trios.
 Both Harlow and Robert Silvertrust state that, in this work, Ries managed to compose a work that was not a chamber concerto for piano but true chamber music, where all three instruments share in the thematic material.
-Harlow speculates that in the case of the cello, this may have been due to the influence of cellist, Bernhard Romberg, a former teacher and dedicatee of Ries's Opp.20 and 21 cello sonatas.
-Both authors agree, however that at one point in the work the piano becomes dominant, Silvertrust believed this moment occurs in the Adagio movement, where the piano states the theme for the cello to repeat.
-Harlow, believes that this moment lies in the last movement where the piano is given virtuoso passagework causing it to overshadow the other instruments.
+Harlow speculates that in the case of the cello, this may have been due to the influence of cellist Bernhard Romberg, a former teacher and dedicatee of Ries's Opp.20 and 21 cello sonatas.
+Both authors agree, however, that at one point in the work the piano becomes dominant.
+Silvertrust believed this moment occurs in the Adagio movement, where the piano states the theme for the cello to repeat.
+Harlow believes that this moment lies in the last movement, where the piano is given virtuoso passagework causing it to overshadow the other instruments.